gallicchio/learnSDR/docs/index.md

 # Learning GNURadio

 These pages accompany the videos that Jason is developing.
-The ones in bold are more elaborate
+The ones in bold are more elaborate.

 - [Lesson 1 --- FM broadcast receiver with RTL-SDR](lesson01.md)
 - [Lesson 2 --- Signal Generator as sine-wave transmitter and RTL-SDR receiver](lesson02.md)